emir4169/raytale/README.md

 * [x] render the gosh darn stats
 * [x] make the arena render in a way that is accurate to the game
 * [x] menuMove.ogg
-* [x] fix the readme
-* [x] fix the previous check wait what do you mean i cant just add checks for fixing other checks
-* [x] add basic menu travelling thingamajings, it probably doesnt count cause no dialogue and no menus to travel
+* [x] add basic menu travelling thingamajings, it probably doesnt count cause no menus to travel
-* [x] add a new check to this readme
 * [ ] fighting
-* [x] dialogue
+* [x] add the 7 human dialogue spots
 * [ ] acting
 * [ ] items
 * [ ] egg